Designing and Implementing Social Transfer Programmes

 This course offers its participants and in-depth practical understanding of how monitoring and impact assessment can be used to evaluate programme success.
 Participants will consider alternative monitoring and evaluation designs including quantitative, qualitative and integrated approaches.
 They will study evidence-building pilots as tools for policy innovation, how evidence from monitoring and evaluation exercises can be communicated to key decision makers to build support for programmes, and the use of technology to improve M&E outcomes.

-Micro-simulation modelling is a valuable tool for planning and designing a range of social and economic policies.
-Successful participants gain an in-depth conceptual and practical understanding of how to use STATA and Excel-based models to analyse existing social protection policies and estimate the impacts of proposed initiatives.
-This course equips participants with tools to build a national model that simulates interventions at the individual and household level.
+The M&E specialisation includes micro-simulation modelling, which is a valuable tool for planning and designing a range of social and economic policies.
+Successful participants gain an in-depth conceptual and practical understanding of how to use STATA and ADePT-based models to analyse existing social protection policies and estimate the impacts of proposed initiatives.
+This component equips participants with tools to build a national model that simulates interventions at the individual and household level.
 A strong quantitative background and prior experience with Microsoft Excel is required.

 Ageing and Social Pensions